bartificer/programming-by-stealth/docs/pbs67.md

 The challenge was to continue updating the recipe we have worked on for many recent challenges by adding form validation.

-The first step is to add the HTML markup for HTML5 form validation features.
-In this case that meant ensuring the email address fields were `<input>` tags with `type="email"`, and adding the `required` attribute to all required fields.
+The first step was to add the HTML markup for HTML5 form validation features.
+For now, that meant ensuring the email address fields were `<input>` tags with `type="email"`, and adding the `required` attribute to all required fields.

-To facilitate Bootstrap validation I updated both forms to give them an ID, changed the buttons to have `type="submit"`, and changed the click handlers on those buttons to submit handlers on their relevant forms.
+To facilitate Bootstrap validation, I updated both forms to give them an ID, changed the buttons to have `type="submit"`, and changed the click handlers on those buttons to submit handlers on their relevant forms.

-With the HTML5 markup in place on both forms I moved on to adding bootstrap validation to each form in turn.
+With the HTML5 markup in place on both forms, I moved on to adding bootstrap validation to each form in turn.

 For the sharing form I opted to use HTML5 form validation on first submit.
-To enable this I added the following to the document ready handler:
+To enable this, I added the following to the document ready handler:

 ```javascript
 // add on-first-submit form validation to the sharing form